 Greg Murphy is one of New Zealand’s best-known and most popular professional racing drivers.
 He conquered the famous Bathurst 1000 mountain circuit four times, and established himself as one of the most successful competitors on the V8 Supercar circuit.

-“I’ve had a medical check-up for at least 20 years.
+He also flies helicopters, so needs to get regular health checks each year.
+“I’ve had a medical check-up for at least 25 years.
 I know that I’m being checked every year thoroughly by having a proper medical, so I reckon I’m ahead of the game”.

 Mike Puru spent two decades working at radio station The Edge from 1995 until 2015, first on its night show and then its breakfast show.
 He also worked on New Zealand’s Shopping Channel YesShop from 2012 until 2016.
 He hosted seasons one and two of New Zealand’s The Bachelor TV show on TV 3, and currently is one of the co-hosts of Three’s The Cafe, which is on air each weekday.

 Born and educated in Gore, Mike knows well the health issues that impact smaller towns and rural locations.
 He has been an ambassador for and supporter Men’s Health Week from the time it began in New Zealand.